Your browser is out of date

 Follow us on

-Follow Medtronic Pelvic Health on LinkedIN for the latest updates on our products and therapies.
+Follow Medtronic Pelvic Health on LinkedIn for the latest updates on our products and therapies.

 The most common adverse events experienced during clinical studies of patients with SNM included pain at implant sites, new pain, lead migration, infection, technical or device problems, adverse change in bowel or voiding function, and undesirable stimulation or sensations.
 Any of these may require additional surgery or cause the return of symptoms.